pretix/pretix-docs/docs/guides/meta/development-environment.md

 Open the URL [https://127.0.0.1:8000/](https://127.0.0.1:8000/) in your browser.
 Use your preferred IDE or text editor to work on the docs.
-Saving, creating or moving a file makes the MkDocs server do an update within a few seconds.
+Saving, creating or moving a file causes the MkDocs server to refresh within a few seconds.

 ### Checking for issues

-In order to detect issues in the changes you have made, do a strict build:
+In order to detect issues in the changes you have made, run a strict build:

 ```
 $ mkdocs build --strict